josh9730/refactored-couscous/projects/maint_checks/readme.md

 ## Run program

 - Use `python3 snapshots.py {{ MFA USERNAME }}`.
 See help also with `python3 snapshots.py -h`.
-- Optionally, a YAML file containing the MFA Username may be provided so you do not have to enter the username each run.
+- Optionally, a YAML file containing the MFA Username may be provided so you do not have to enter the username each run:
   - Create a file named `usernames.yml` with the mfa username like so:
     - `mfa: {{ MFA USERNAME }}`
   - The `snapshots.py` file will need to be edited to have the full path to the file.
 Search for a line containing `usernames.yml`, and edit this directory string to match the directory of your local file.
+  - If applicable, be sure to add the `.yml` file to your `.gitignore`.

 ## Usage